CHARAN-Chiru-17/PowerBI-Life_expentency_analysis/README.md

 This Power BI project focuses on analyzing life expectancy data from the World Health Organization (WHO).
 The dataset includes various health-related indicators for different countries over several years.

 ## Data Sources
-Life_expectancy_Data: The primary dataset used for this analysis "" .
+Life_expectancy_Data: The primary dataset used for this analysis "Life Expectancy Data.csv" .

 ## Data Overview
 The dataset contains the following columns: